Safari Done Differently

 How The Top Safari Guides List Is Compiled

-On safari, you will be spending a large part of the day with your guide searching for wildlife, and in many cases they will also join you for dinner and around the campfire, so it makes good sense to go with the best guide you can find.
+On safari, you will be spending a large part of the day with your guide searching for wildlife, and if they are not up to the task the whole experience will be in jeopardy, so it makes good sense to go with the best guide you can find.

-We track him or her down for you by taking all the following factors into account, ensuring that only the foremost guides are listed here:
+We track him or her down for you by taking all the following factors into account, ensuring that only the foremost guides are listed and recommended here:

-Must have at least ten (10) years of experience.
+Must have at least five (5), or in some cases (8) eight years of experience

-Experience is a good start when determining guiding ability because practical knowledge and passion are very important in this field and ten years or more allows enough time to reveal the very best guides.
+Experience is a good start when determining guiding ability because practical knowledge and passion are very important in this field and five to eight years allows enough time to reveal the very best guides.

-There are excellent guides with high qualifications and many years of experience that unfortunately can't be added to the list because they have moved into management positions which hamper them from guiding frequently.
+There are excellent guides with high qualifications and many years of experience that unfortunately can't be added to the list because they have moved into management positions or started their own company which hampers them from guiding frequently.

-Wilma and I have been involved in the safari industry for over 12 years now as a husband and wife team, helping thousands of people discover and enjoy the wonders that a safari has to offer by organizing and facilitating their African travel.
+Wilma and Bruce Whittaker have been involved in the safari industry since 2003 as a husband and wife team, helping thousands of people discover and enjoy the wonders that a safari has to offer by organizing and facilitating their African travel.

-In 2003 we launched African Safari Journals, which has grown into one of the leading safari review websites on the web.
+In that year we launched African Safari Journals, which has grown into one of the leading safari review websites on the web.

 Going on safari ourselves is a passion and has been for both of us since childhood.
 Growing up in South Africa allowed us to visit all the wonderful nature reserves here such as the Kruger National Park from an early age.